 The home boasts an impressive pedigree of ownership, including Bridget D’Oyley Carte, owner of the D’Oyley Carte Opera Company and the Savoy Hotel, whose designs for the surrounding garden remain intact today.

 Other architectural statements distinctive of the Art Deco age include a sweeping curved staircase with concrete steps encased in glass.
-There is also a flat rooftop, among others which embody many of the five principles of architecture laid out by Le Corbusier – widely considered to be the disciple of Deco.
+There is also a flat rooftop, among others, which embodies many of the five principles of architecture laid out by Le Corbusier – widely considered to be the disciple of Deco.

 The home is entered by means of a spacious hallway, at the end of which lies what was once the ballroom, now repurposed as an amply proportioned living room complete with a green marble fireplace and large windows overlooking the terrace.